ropensci/naijR/README.md

 #> [1] "states"    "character"
 ```

-States from a given geo-political zone can also be selected
+States from a given geo-political zone can also be selected:

 ``` r
 states(gpz = "ne")  # i.e. North-East